FAQ about special housing aid

 What if my application is denied?

-If an application is denied and you believe there are factual grounds exempting you from these rules, you may file a request for an appeal with the Welfare Council Appeal Board.
+If your application is denied, and you believe there are exceptional circumstances, you can request a review by the Welfare Council Appeal Board.